Aetherinox/csf-firewall/docs/docs/usage/prepost.md

 ### Loader Scripts

-- When CSF is installed for the first time, two starter files :aetherx-axd-file: `/usr/local/csf/bin/csfpre.sh` and :aetherx-axd-file: `/usr/local/csf/bin/csfpost.sh` are automatically created on your system (only if they don’t already exist).
-These serve as base loader scripts, giving you a foundation to add your own custom logic later on.
+- When CSF is installed for the first time, two files :aetherx-axd-file: `/usr/local/csf/bin/csfpre.sh` and :aetherx-axd-file: `/usr/local/csf/bin/csfpost.sh` are automatically created on your system _(they will not overwrite existing copies)_.
+These files are  loader scripts, giving you the ability to add your own custom bash scripts.
-    - You must create your own pre/post loader folders :aetherx-axd-folder: `/usr/local/include/csf/pre.d/` and :aetherx-axd-folder: `/usr/local/include/csf/post.d/`
+    - You must create the pre-loader folder :aetherx-axd-folder: `/usr/local/include/csf/pre.d/` and post-loader folder :aetherx-axd-folder: `/usr/local/include/csf/post.d/`
-- If you already have existing pre/post loader files in place, CSF will respect your current setup and skip creating the starter versions — allowing you to continue using your existing scripts without interruption.
+- If you already have existing pre/post loader files in place, CSF will respect this and **NOT** overwrite your existing files.
+Your existing setup will not be touched.

 <br />

-:aetherx-axd-file: <!-- md:option csfpre.sh -->
+:aetherx-axd-file: <!-- md:option /usr/local/csf/bin/csfpre.sh -->

-:   - The file `csfpre.sh` iterates over the loader folder :aetherx-axd-folder: `pre.d` and runs any scripts found there.
+:   - The file `csfpre.sh` installed with CSF loads every custom bash script you drop in the :aetherx-axd-folder: `/usr/local/include/csf/pre.d/` folder.
-    - There are **two allowed locations** for this loader script — either one is valid:
+    - If making your own `csfpre.sh` loader, there are **two allowed locations** to place this script — either one is valid:
         - [x] `/usr/local/csf/bin/csfpre.sh` <small>:aetherx-axd-note-sticky: _(default)_</small>
         - [x] `/etc/csf/csfpre.sh` <small>:aetherx-axd-note-sticky: _(alternative)_</small>
     - Runs **before** all default iptables rules are applied; allows you to add custom rules which persist alongside CSF's defaults.

-:aetherx-axd-file: <!-- md:option csfpost.sh -->
+:aetherx-axd-file: <!-- md:option /usr/local/csf/bin/csfpost.sh -->

-:   - The file `post.sh` iterates over the loader folder :aetherx-axd-folder: `post.d` and runs any scripts found there.
+:   - The file `csfpost.sh` installed with CSF loads every custom bash script you drop in the :aetherx-axd-folder: `/usr/local/include/csf/post.d/` folder.
-    - There are **two allowed locations** for this loader script — either one is valid:
+    - If making your own `csfpost.sh` loader, there are **two allowed locations** to place this script — either one is valid:
         - [x] `/usr/local/csf/bin/csfpost.sh` <small>:aetherx-axd-note-sticky: _(default)_</small>
         - [x] `/etc/csf/csfpost.sh` <small>:aetherx-axd-note-sticky: _(alternative)_</small>
     - Runs **after** all default iptables rules are applied, allowing you to add custom rules which persist alongside CSF's defaults.

-??? note "**pre/post.sh:** Multiple Allowed Locations"
+??? note "**pre.sh & post.sh:** Multiple Locations Allowed"

-    By default, installing CSF will create your loader files `pre.d` and `post.d` in the folder `/usr/local/csf/bin/`.
+    By default, installing CSF will create the loader files `csfpre.sh` and `csfpost.sh`, and place them in the folder `/usr/local/csf/bin/`.
-    However, this location is **not required**—you can place these loader files in any of the following acceptable paths:
+    However, this location is **not strict**; you can place these loader files in one of two allowed locations:

       - :aetherx-axd-file: **csfpre.sh**
         - `/usr/local/csf/bin/csfpre.sh`